prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Allow stacking with mouse: Off
 - Gaps
-  - Outer: 0
+  - Outer: 2
-  - Inner: Match bezel thickness of monitor the best you can
+  - Inner: 2

 Click the tray icon for Pop Shell, and change the following settings:

 - Tile windows: On
 - Active hint color: (right click to change) #80b9ff

+Open the Top Bar Organizer extension settings, and move pop-shell to be at the beginning of Left Top Bar Box.

 Adjust the following settings in Settings > Keyboard > View and Customize Shortcuts: